ubihazard/probook-4x30s/README.md

 Kernel extensions (aka “Kexts”)
 -------------------------------

 Kernel extensions, or “kexts”, are required for proper hardware support by macOS.
-There isn‘t much more to say here: all required kexts are already assembled in one place in the provided EFI OC folder.
+There isn‘t much more to say here: all required kexts are already assembled in one place in the provided EFI OpenCore folder.
 Though you might need to disable some and enable others to adjust for your particular system (`Kernel/Add`).

 ### Atheros Wi-Fi